-P. Ownership of Documents
+I. Ownership of Documents

-All documents, data, products, graphics, computer programs and reports prepared by Contractor or subcontractor pursuant to the Agreement shall be considered property of the County upon payment for services.
-All such items shall be delivered to DBH at the completion of work under the Agreement.
-Unless otherwise directed by DBH, Contractor may retain copies of such items.
+All documents, data, products, graphics, computer programs and reports prepared by Contractor or subcontractor pursuant to the Agreement shall be considered property of the Contractor.
+Only the items listed below in Paragraph L shall be delivered to DBH at the completion of work under the Agreement.

-Q. Equipment and Other Property
+J. Equipment and Other Property

-All equipment, materials, supplies or property of any kind (including vehicles, publications, copyrights, etc.) purchased with funds received under the terms of this Agreement which has a life expectancy of one (1) year or more shall be the property of DBH, unless mandated otherwise by Funding Source, and shall be subject to the provisions of this paragraph.
+All equipment, materials, supplies or property of any kind (including vehicles.) purchased with funds received under the terms of this Agreement which has a life expectancy of one (1) year or more shall be the property of DBH, unless mandated otherwise by Funding Source, and shall be subject to the provisions of this paragraph.
 The disposition of equipment or property of any kind shall be determined by DBH when the Agreement is terminated.
 Additional terms are as follows:

 - 1. The purchase of any furniture or equipment which was not included in Contractor's approved budget, shall require the prior written approval of DBH, and shall fulfill the provisions of this Agreement which are appropriate and directly related to Contractor's services or activities under the terms of the Agreement.
 DBH may refuse reimbursement for any cost resulting from such items purchased, which are incurred by Contractor, if prior written approval has not been obtained from DBH. - 2.
 Before equipment purchases made by Contractor are reimbursed by DBH, Contractor must submit paid vendor receipts identifying the purchase price, description of the item, serial numbers, model number and location where equipment will be used during the term of this Agreement. - 3.
 All equipment purchased/reimbursed with funds from this Agreement shall only be used for performance of this Agreement. - 4.
-Assets purchased with Medi-Cal Federal Financial Participation (FFP) funds shall be capitalized and expensed according to Medi-Cal (Centers for Medicare and Medicaid Services) regulation. - 5.
 Contractor shall submit an inventory of equipment purchased under the terms of this Agreement as part of the monthly activity report for the month in which the equipment is purchased.
 Contractor must also maintain an inventory of equipment purchased that, at a minimum, includes the description of the property, serial number or other identification number, source of funding, title holder, acquisition date, cost of the equipment, location, use and condition of the property, and ultimate disposition data.
 A physical inventory of the property must be reconciled annually.
 Equipment should be adequately maintained and a control system in place to prevent loss, damage, or theft.
 Equipment with cost exceeding County's capitalization threshold of \$5,000 must be depreciated.

-- 6. Upon termination of this Agreement, Contractor will provide a final inventory to DBH and shall at that time query DBH as to requirements, including the manner and method in returning equipment to DBH.
-Final disposition of such equipment shall be in accordance with instructions from DBH. - R. Contractor agrees to and shall comply with all requirements and procedures established by the State, County, and Federal Governments, including those for quality improvement, and including, but not limited to, submission of periodic reports to DBH for coordination, contract compliance, and quality assurance. - S. Travel
+- 5. Upon termination of this Agreement, Contractor will provide a final inventory to DBH and shall at that time query DBH as to requirements, including the manner and method in returning equipment to DBH.
+Final disposition of such equipment shall be in accordance with instructions from DBH. - K. Contractor agrees to and shall comply with all requirements and procedures established by the State, County, and Federal Governments, including those for quality improvement, and including, but not limited to, submission of periodic reports to DBH for coordination, contract compliance, and quality assurance.